2/21/2025

 Brian Lane

-Well, I mean, organizations doing a terrific job bringing folks in here, constantly recruiting, we got outstanding training programs from skilled trades all the way up to leadership training, we had training going on every week in this organization.
-The companies that we brought in here years ago, Kodiak, for example, has access to a lot of, you know, temporary labor that's really helped us manage our peaks and valleys and given us outstanding talent.
-So, the recruiting effort's constant, you know, nonstop.
-We got a lot of recruiters throughout the country and that will never stop.
+Well, the organization is doing a terrific job bringing folks in here, constantly recruiting, constantly recruiting.
+We've got outstanding training programs from skilled trades all the way up to leadership training.
+We have training going on every week in this organization.
+The companies that we brought in here years ago, Kodiak, for example, has access to a lot of temporary labor that's really helped us manage our peaks and valleys and given us outstanding talent.
+The recruiting effort's constant, you know, nonstop.
+We've got a lot of recruiters throughout the country, and that will never stop.
 And training, we're totally 100% committed to training.
 That's something that we'll never slow down on.

 speaker